kubernetes101/pib-dev/README.md

 - For pre-release access
   - Reach out to the SolDevEx team
-  - We can provide Codespaces and Azure access during pre-release
+  - We can provide Codespaces access during pre-release

 ## GitHub Codespaces

-> Create a codespace to start developing in a secure, configurable, and dedicated development environment in the cloud that works how and where you want it to.
+> Codespaces allows you to develop in a secure, configurable, and dedicated development environment in the cloud that works how and where you want it to

 - [GitHub Codespaces Overview](https://docs.github.com/en/codespaces)
   - GitHub Codespaces is available for organizations using GitHub Team or GitHub Enterprise Cloud.
 GitHub Codespaces is also available as a limited beta release for individual users on GitHub Pro plans.
   - For more information, see ["GitHub's products"](https://docs.github.com/en/get-started/learning-about-github/githubs-products)

-We use GitHub Codespaces for our `inner-loop` and `outer-loop` Developer experience.
-While other DevX are available, currently, Pilot-in-a-Box onlys supports GitHub Codespaces.
+We use GitHub Codespaces for our `inner-loop` and `outer-loop` Developer Experiences.
+While other DevX are available, currently, we only support GitHub Codespaces.

-The easiest way to get GitHub Codespaces access is to setup a [GitHub Team](https://docs.github.com/en/codespaces).
+The easiest way to get GitHub Codespaces access is to setup a [GitHub Team](https://docs.github.com/en/codespaces)

 GitHub Codespaces is also available in beta on a limited basis for GitHub Pro users.
 The waiting list is normally > 3 months.

-> As you engage with customers, ensure that they have Codespaces and Azure subscriptions with proper permissions.
+> Best Practice: as you begin projects, ensure that you have Codespaces and Azure subscriptions with proper permissions

 ## Create a Codespace

 - From this repo
   - Click the `<> Code` button
     - Make sure the Codespaces tab is active
   - Click `Create Codespace on main`
-- After about 1 minute, you will have a GitHub Codespace running!
+- After about 1 minute, you will have a GitHub Codespace running with a complete Kubernetes Developer Experience!

 ## Create a working branch

-- Because we are sharing a repo for pre-release, you need to create a working branch
+- Because we are sharing a repo, you need to create a working branch

   ```bash